Hello, Log in, or join forex4noobs.

 In the next two examples, because the base currency is not USD, using the same equation as above we get the value of a pip in the base currency.
 So for GBP/USD the pip value will be shown in GBP not USD.

-Since most traders trade USD you may want to have the pip value in USD.
+However, if you trade in USD you may want the pip value in USD.
 On any pair, with USD as the quote currency, to get the pip value in USD you simply multiply the pip value by the exchange rate:

 pip value x exchange rate = pip value in USD